 For example, “Escape into the sun” for a travel agent sounds better than “Get away from work”.
 And sell savings: “You save £50!” is preferable to “Now only £249!”.

 8. Set the right tone

-One thing to keep in mind is to make sure your marketing writing needs to represent your small business brand and fit the medium it is written for.
+One thing to keep in mind is that your marketing writing needs to represent your small business brand and fit the medium it is written for.

 What works on your website doesn’t automatically work on your Facebook profile or in your press release.
 Adapt your tone of voice not just to the format but also to the tone of the marketing channel you’re writing for.

 One size doesn’t fit all – find out more about tailoring your content here.

 9. Be creative